How to Put Lights On a Christmas Tree

-The general rule is 100 lights for every foot of tree.
+The general rule of thumb is that you want 100 lights for every foot of tree.
 You might want to get a little more or a little less, depending on your personal preference for how bright and lit up you want your tree to be.
-It’s also always a good idea to get at least one extra strand, just in case you happen to run a little short or if one of the strands stops working.
-Learn more about how to decorate a Christmas tree.
+It's always a good idea to get at least one extra strand, just in case you happen to run a little short or if one of the strands stops working.

 Don't Mix Incandescent and LED Lights

 LED light bulbs have taken the world by storm in the last ten years or so.
 They last a lot longer than incandescent bulbs and are more durable, and they create light without producing the heat that incandescents do.
 They are more expensive, though, and some people still prefer the traditional look of the "old-fashioned" incandescent Christmas light.

 Whatever your preference, one thing is certain: DO NOT mix strands of incandescent and LED lights together.
 Incandescent lights draw a higher current than LED lights, so by running them together your LED lights will receive more than they are built to handle and will most likely be damaged.